 Bread Crumb PRO TIP : A ratio of one to one parmesan to bread crumbs is perfect.
 We love using this method as you can eyeball how much breadcrumb mixture you need and not have too much waste.
 Parmesan ain’t cheap and we hate waste!

-Heat your cast iron skillet using medium high heat until it begins to smoke.
-Add your butter and oil.
+Heat your skillet using medium high heat add your olive oil and butter.
+Heat until just starting to smoke.

-Butter and oil are BFF’s in your cast iron pan!
+- Butter and oil are BFF’s in a hot skillet

 Depending on the thickness of your pork and whether it needs additional cook time, transfer to a 400 degree oven.
-Baking for an addition 10 minutes, checking add another 3-4 minutes at a time and checking.
+Baking for an additional 10 minutes, checking for doneness.

 Let your chops rest for 5 minutes before cutting into them...ahhhhh finally.
 The perfect pork chop!